awsdocs/aws-directory-service-admin-guide/doc_source/ms_ad_directory_sharing_unshare.md

 1. In the [AWS Directory Service console](https://console.aws.amazon.com/directoryservicev2/) navigation pane, under **Active Directory**, select **Directories**\.

-1. Choose the directory ID of the AWS Managed Microsoft AD directory that you want to share\.
+1. Choose the directory ID of the AWS Managed Microsoft AD directory that you want to unshare\.

 1. On the **Directory details** page, do one of the following:
    + If you have multiple Regions showing under **Multi\-Region replication**, select the Region where you want to unshare your directory, and then choose the **Scale & share** tab\.
 For more information, see [Primary vs additional Regions](multi-region-global-primary-additional.md)\.